weyoss/redis-smq/docs/queue-delivery-models.md

 Consumer groups may be also created manually using the [ConsumerGroups.saveConsumerGroup()](api/classes/ConsumerGroups.md) method.

-See [ConsumerGroups](api/classes/ConsumerGroups.md) for managing consumer groups.
+See [ConsumerGroups Class](api/classes/ConsumerGroups.md) for managing consumer groups.

 ### Publishing a Message to a Pub/Sub Queue